pjakiela/stata/summ-stats-table.md

 # A Summary Statistics Table

+Before you begin, set up a do file that downloads your data by following the instructions [here](https://pjakiela.github.io/stata/making-tables.html).

 The data set contains 7 baseline variables, each of which begins with the prefix `b_`.
 Use the command
 ```